 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 38.5%.
-On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 24.2%.
-That can be a warning sign, so investors should check in with Cymer's filings to make sure there's a good reason for packing the storeroom for this period.
-Although Cymer shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 10.9%.
+On a sequential-quarter basis, work-in-progress inventory was the fastest-growing segment, up 10.7%.
+Cymer seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+Cymer may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line